pivotal/docs-tap/tap-gui/tap-gui-rbac/set-up-tap-gui-prmssn-frmwrk.hbs.md

-# Set up permission framework for your Tanzu Developer Portal
+# Set up the permission framework for your Tanzu Developer Portal

 This topic gives you an overview of the Backstage permission framework and tells you how to enable it for Tanzu Developer Portal (formerly called Tanzu Application Platform GUI).
 For more information,